Pen Park Hole: History

 The cave was discovered by quarrying in or shortly before 1669 - its discovery was considered important enough to inform King Charles II, it was at the King's request that Captain Samuel Sturmy entered the hole and underground cave.

 Captain Sturmy descended into the pit on July 2, 1669.
 Having roped down from an old lead mine, he and a miner companion descended using 150 ft of rope.
 They found a large chamber which they illuminated with candles.
 Exploring further they found an underground river 120 ft wide.
 Seeing a passage 30 ft above them, they had a ladder lowered which they used to ascend into the passage.
 Here they found what they thought was a rich mine "an abundance of strange places, the flooring being a kind of a white stone, enamelled with lead-ore, and the pendant rocks were glazed with saltpetre, which distilled upon them from above, and which time had petrified."
 After a few hours they ascended to the surface, but the unfortunate Captain Sturmy suffered from a severe headache for four days, developed a fever and died.
 This gave the hole a bad reputation and for a long time, nobody was willing to explore it further.

 On 17 March 1775 Reverend Thomas Newnam of Redcliffe Church fell to his death while attempting to plumb the depth when the tree branch onto which he was holding broke.
 For weeks afterwards it became somewhat of a morbid tourist spot for locals, his body was recovered 17 days later.
-Prior to the retrieval of his body Captain James Hamilton (formerly an officer in the King of Prussia's service) is believed to have descended the hole several times to try to find Newman's body.
+Prior to the retrieval of his body Captain James Hamilton (formerly an officer in the King of Prussia's service) is believed to have descended the hole several times to try to find Newnam's body.

 In 2007 a mast for mobile phone signals was proposed at the site, however a local campaign had this resited.
 In 2012 a housing development was proposed.
 This was rejected after further surveys of the cave showing that it was the only subterranean colony of the shrimp Niphargus kochianus.